Fowler's match: The match

 The match resumed at 11am on the second day, Saturday 9 July 1910.
 The weather was cold again, and the sun did not come out until 5pm.
 The Eton batsmen struggled to deal with Alexander's googlies.
 He took 3/7 as Eton's first innings ended quickly, with Eton 67 all out in 48 overs.
 Fowler top scored with 21 runs, the only Eton batsman to reach double figures.
 Earle bowled 12 overs for 4 runs and 1 wicket, with 9 maidens; Alexander bowled four overs and one ball for seven runs and three wickets.

 With Eton 165 runs behind, Harrow enforced the follow-on, and Eton fared little better at the start of their second innings.
-Alexander still difficult to play – only Birchenough looked comfortable against him, but he was caught off Jameson for 22.
+Alexander was still difficult to play – only Birchenough looked comfortable against him, but he was caught off Jameson for 22.
 Eton had lost 4 wickets for 47 runs by lunch, and subsided to 65/5 shortly afterwards when Steel was caught.
 The crowd anticipated an easy win for Harrow, and many departed – some to the last day of a closely fought Gentlemen v Players match being held at The Oval.

 But Fowler was still batting, and added 42 runs for the sixth wicket with Wigan.
 Boswell joined Fowler after Wigan was out bowled.
 He rode his luck, adding 32 runs with several dropped catches, the seventh wicket partnership quickly adding 57 runs before Boswell was dismissed with Eton one run in arrears.
 Eton erased the first-innings deficit, to the delight of their supporters, but Fowler was eventually out for 64 runs, the highest individual innings in the match, with 8 fours, a three, 10 twos and 9 singles.
 Eton were 166/8, ahead by only one run.
 Stock was out quickly with Eton only four runs ahead, but Harrow supporters grew increasingly glum as the tenth-wicket partnership of Manners and Lister-Kaye hit 50 runs in a half an hour, giving Eton a lead of 54 runs.
 The Times on Monday 11 July reported "a most exhilarating half-hour's cricket while Manners and Lister-Kaye, especially Manners, hit the bowling all over the field".